-Fig.~\ref{fig6}(a) and Fig.~\ref{fig6}(c) show system morphology as a function of average particle density $\rho_0$ and $T$ for (a) $\epsilon=0.9$ (MPS = 15) and (b) $\epsilon=2.4$ (MPS = 60).
-At low density, Fig.~\ref{fig6}(a) shows a transition from coexistence to disordered gas as $T$ increases where the band in the coexistence region is moving transversely as $\epsilon$ is small.
-For $\rho_0=7$, the transition from liquid to disordered gas is observed as $T$ increases.
-No jamming occurs as MPS = 15 merely restricts particle hopping at this low density.
-At a larger density ($\rho_0=13$), jamming happens for all values of $T$ as larger $\rho_0$ requires higher MPS to avoid jamming.
-The jamming observed for large density shows that a high-density homogeneous MIPS phase is contained within the four well-defined liquid boundaries: a lower domain boundary of $\sigma=2$, an upper domain boundary of $\sigma=4$, a right domain boundary of $\sigma=1$ and a left domain boundary of $\sigma=3$.
-The high-density MIPS phase is a precursor to jams.
-MIPS clusters have mixed-state particles distributed homogeneously.
-Jammed phases are clusters with locally ordered domains of opposing states \cite{peruani2011}.
-MIPS and jammed phases are distinguishable from cluster domains.
-Jammed states are more stable than MIPS, which can cause jamming with proper control.
+Fig.~\ref{fig6}(a) and Fig.~\ref{fig6}(c) show steady-state snapshots as a function of average particle density and temperature with hard-core repulsion for $\epsilon=0.9$ and $\epsilon=2.4$, respectively.
+In Fig.~\ref{fig6}(a), at smaller densities, as the temperature is increased, the system shows a transition from coexistence region and polar-ordered phase to the disordered gas phase.
+No jamming occurs beacuse the allowed MPS merely restricts particle hopping at these densities.
+At a larger density, however, jamming happens for all values of temperature because a larger density requires higher MPS to avoid jamming.
+The jamming observed for large densities shows a MIPS state of ordered domains at low temperature and a MIPS state of disordered internal domain with well-defined ordered domain boundaries at high temperatures.

-Small hopping probability to non-preferred directions for $\epsilon=2.4$ causes jamming at MPS = 60, shown in Fig.~\ref{fig6}(c). $T$ and MPS determine the fate of jammed clusters.
-At small $T$, jamming occurs even for small $\rho_0=7$ as particles move fast.
-Note that at a small $\epsilon=0.9$, we observed a liquid phase for these values of $T$ and $\rho_0$.
-Increased temperature dissolves the jammed phase, allowing a longitudinally moving band as observed at $T=1.42$ ($\beta=0.7$) and $T=2$ ($\beta=0.5$).
-The jammed phase reappears at $T=1.42$ for higher densities ($\rho_0=13$).
-A jammed state can be avoided at these densities by increasing the temperature.
-Enhanced flipping at higher $T$ changes jamming morphology from locally ordered to spatially homogeneous.
+Figure~\ref{fig6}(c) shows the steady-state snapshots with faster moving particles compared to Fig.~\ref{fig6}(a) which was for slow particles.
+Notice the difference in the domain morphology of the MIPS state in Fig.~\ref{fig6}(a) and Fig.~\ref{fig6}(c) for low temperatures and high density.
+For $\epsilon=0.9$, hopping probability along the nonbiased directions is substantial compared to $\epsilon=2.4$ and therefore the high-density jammed area is larger and less congested for $\epsilon=0.9$.
+At large particle velocity ($\epsilon=2.4$), the transition to more crowded jamming is enhanced due to large MPS and high velocity where more particles can now gather at a site, and the activity along the nonpreferred directions decreases significantly.
+As a consequence, the jammed cluster of four orientationally ordered subdomains in a gridlocked position now occupy less area but the congestion is extremely strong.